 General Part-Time Employment.
-The Career and Transfer Services Office (Stockade Building, Room 100) maintains an online career management system, Electronic Access for Students and Employers, EASE, that students can access to view various job opportunities, search for local employers, and find on-campus offices that hire students who do not receive Federal Work Study.
-Students need an e-mail address to access the system.
+The Career and Transfer Services Office (Stockade Building, Room 100) maintains an online career management system, College Central Network, that students can access to view various job opportunities, search for local employers, and find on-campus opportunities.
+Students can register for College Central using their student ID number.
 Visit the office website for additional information at www.sunysccc.edu/cts.